hermit-os/hermit-rs/README.md

 rustup component add llvm-tools-preview
 ```

+If you work with this repository, remember to checkout the submodules.

 ## Building your own applications

 To give you an example on how to build your application with RustyHermit, lets create a new cargo project: